 So, I go through these phases-I think most of us do.
-Phases when I want to do something different from my daily routine- read books, learn something new, cook, travel, exercise, binge watch TV shows…
+Phases when I want to do something different from my daily routine- read books, learn something new (Back to School), cook, travel, exercise (‘Sweat the Alphabets, Dance the Digits’), binge watch TV shows…

 At one such time, not long ago, I wanted to learn art and craft and so I learnt quilling, sospeso and decoupage.
 I had some really great teachers in Paridhi and Trishla.
 And really awesome family and friends (you know who you all are :-)) who continue to give me orders and encourage me and make me confident of my newly acquired skills.
 I would bombard my contact list with pictures of something new I made every day.
 From photo frames, to soap packaging boxes, jewellery boxes, candles and bottles…I made and decorated literally everything in my sight.

 This hobby of mine filled my days with creativity and my mind with positivity and decorative ideas.
 I realized that this hobby (which started as a time-pass) had quickly become my pleasant escape from the rigmaroles of everyday life- very therapeutic.
 The happiness I got from creating new things radiated through the rest of my day as well.

 (I use Dremel products from Bosch for all my craft needs.
 They have a wide variety of DIY and hobby tools with all kinds of accessories and high quality Glue Guns.
 These products can be pre-ordered and bought at Bosch System Specialist-United Hardware Corporation.)